The Stockholm Climate Pact

 The Stockholm Climate Pact is a network between the City of Stockholm, businesses and organisations with the purpose to gather forces and exchange ideas and experiences to help Stockholm reducing GHG emissions and other negative environmental impacts in Stockholm.

 The Climate Pact is coordinated by the Vice Mayor Katarina Luhr with responsibility for environmental and climate affairs.
-At present there are more than 250 companies that are members.
+At present there are 300 companies that are members.

 It has more than ten years of climate and environmental cooperation, founded in September 2007 by Vice Mayor Ulla Hamilton and 7 companies.